Failed Your Driving Test Twice? Making the Third Count

 What if I fail my third UK driving test attempt in 2026?

 You can rebook 10 working days after the fail and there is no UK limit on the number of attempts.
-The retake plateau at 45 to 47 percent holds through attempt 4 before breaking down to 41 percent at attempt 5.
+In the DVSA DRT121D attempt data the rate stays close to the first-time level through attempt 4 before easing from attempt 5 and falling more sharply from attempt 6.
 If you fail attempt 3, treat attempt 4 as the new third attempt: pull the attempt-3 marking sheet, compare against attempts 1 and 2 for recurring patterns, run the 5-step reset again with whatever lever you did not pull last time (instructor change, intensive course, centre change, anxiety treatment).
 Do not enter attempt 5 without a fundamental reset; the plateau breaks down sharply at that point.
 See the driving test after failing guide for the broader after-fail framework.

 Related guides